 If you take a closer look at the above picture, you can see that the Crab here is easily visible as discreet strands of meat that separate easily.
 One of my chief complaints about Crab Cakes when I am served them in restaurants is that the Crab is chopped to finely, or overmixed, or both, with the result that you get a dense, paste-like mix.
 For a glaring example of this for the purposes of contrast, you can take a look at my review of the Crab Cakes at Vineyards in Ottawa.

 As I mentioned in the aforementioned review, I believe that the larger the pieces of Crab (chunks preferred) the better the Cakes.
 The Crab Cakes at Salty’s weren’t chunks, obviously, but they managed to avoid the error of overworking the Crab and, as a result, the sweet, natural flavor of the flesh wasn’t lost during cooking.

 There wasn’t a great deal of ‘filler’ here (which is another cause for ruined Crab Cakes), and all I could detect was some finely chopped celery, and a little Scallion.
 The seasoning was limited, as far as I could tell, to just a little Salt and Pepper, and the freshness of the Crab was apparent.
 Overall, the Cakes were light, sweet and succulent.

 My only major criticism was the choice of sauce that came on the side.
 It was supposed to be a Lemon-Mayonnaise but ended up being some sort of Chipotle concoction.
 It went well with the little carrot sticks that were included, but it was far to assertive for the delicate flavor of the Crab Cakes.
-Perhaps this was served accidentally, but, if not, it was a poor choice for this dish.
-In any event, the sauce was a minor issue and, on the whole, I enjoyed this little appetizer.
+In any event, the sauce was a minor issue and, on the whole, I enjoyed this excellent little appetizer.